OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ---

-## KPI 5: Increased take-up of collaborative research and data sharing etc. #184
+## KPI 5: Increased take-up of collaborative research and data sharing by new disciplines, research communities and institutions
 ---
 ### Publications stats: